If software development

 machine code there is some logic to making sure that the source code

-model be self-documenting.
-It is the only model that really counts!
+Code is the only model that really counts!

 Self-documenting code